dragoncoder047/aelith/roadmap&ideas.md

 # to do

+* maybe use planck.js for stuff
 * add random ticks functionality
 * make cropticks slice9 for focus outline instead of just changing color
 * change motion to be using force & velocity (would make sticky platforms better)
 * finish legs
     * animate zug legs using this too
     * give the lil cuties antennae!
+    * add "line from here to pos on other body" primitive
 * need a way for objects to continue moving through unloaded rooms by utilizing nav mesh
     * "bully" cellular automata?
 * remove "continue" action and have NIC advance text based on timer, as text that can't be repeated by interacting with an object, shouldn't be important.